QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 filename = "small SrTiO3_1244.png"
 ```
 ### Parameters file setup
-The parameters file, *parameters.ini* is the file which contains all the parameters needed to run the simulation.
-It must be put inside the image folder, but if not provided some default parameters will be set; such parameters are found at the beginning of the IPython Notebook file.
-This section will describe the meaning of each parameter; suggestions regarding the parameters tuning are inserted in the Notebook, just before they are used.
+The parameters file, *parameters.ini* is the file containing all the parameters needed to run the simulation.
+It must be put inside the image folder, but if not provided some default parameters will be used instead; such parameters are found at the beginning of the IPython Notebook file.
+This section will describe the meaning of each parameter; suggestions regarding the parameter tuning are inserted in the Notebook, just before they are used.
+Images in the [experiments](https://github.com/QuantumMaterialsModelling/Lattice-Symmetry-Recognition/tree/master/experiments) folder of this repository can also be used as a reference for parameter tuning.

 [*SIFT*] <br>
-Three fundamental parameters of the SIFT algorithm, well explained in the [original article](https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94) by Lowe and in [this link](https://docs.opencv.org/4.5.4/d7/d60/classcv_1_1SIFT.html).
+Three main parameters of the SIFT algorithm, well explained in the [original article](https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94) by Lowe and in [this link](https://docs.opencv.org/4.5.4/d7/d60/classcv_1_1SIFT.html).
 - **contrast_threshold**: the contrast threshold used to filter out weak features.
 Higher threshold means more discarded features. *Default: 0.003*;
 - **sigma**: the sigma of the Gaussian applied to the input image at the first octave. *Default: 4*;
 - **noctavelayers**: the number of layers in each octave.
 The number of octaves is computed automatically from the image resolution. *Default: 8*.